Tutorial Contents

 One consequence of proportional compensation is that a deviation from the baseline that occurs early in the raw recording, before much photo-bleaching has occurred, will end up as a smaller signal in the compensated record than a deviation of the same absolute raw size that occurs late in the recording, after substantial photo-bleaching.
 However, this is often what is wanted, since the later signal represents a greater fractional change from baseline (and hence presumably a bigger calcium signal) than the earlier signal.
 A downside of proportional compensation is that any non-fluorescent noise in the signal is also amplified more in the later part of the recording than the earlier.

-A major problem with either method is that the genuine calcium-related signal is included in the data from which the fit is derived, and thus the fit equation may not be a true representation of baseline photo-bleaching.
+A major problem with either method is that genuine calcium-related signals may be included in the data from which the fit is derived, and thus the fit equation may not be a true representation of baseline photo-bleaching.
 This means that quantitative values derived after such photo-bleach compensation should be treated with considerable caution.

 Remove Exponential Drop